RumeshRajapakse/iBeacons/README.md

 # iBeacons
-IBeacons app for Creswell Crags
+IBeacons android application built for a historical site.
+Shows persoalised information based on the nearest beacon to the user.